Coneriys/apache4/docs/content/middlewares/http/headers.md

 - [w3](https://fetch.spec.whatwg.org/#http-access-control-allow-origin)
 - [IETF](https://tools.ietf.org/html/rfc6454#section-7.1)

-Traefik no longer supports the `null` value, as it is [no longer recommended as a return value](https://w3c.github.io/webappsec-cors-for-developers/#avoid-returning-access-control-allow-origin-null).
+apache4 no longer supports the `null` value, as it is [no longer recommended as a return value](https://w3c.github.io/webappsec-cors-for-developers/#avoid-returning-access-control-allow-origin-null).

 ### `accessControlAllowOriginListRegex`